BhandarkarPawan/CLR-Parser/README.md

-# CDProject
+# CLR Parser
-The CLR Algorithm for generating parse table functions is implemented.
+The CLR Algorithm for parsing a string using Canonical L-R parsing is implemented.

 Code is present in CLR.py